New Primary Care Curriculum

 The ILAE envisages a common competency-based primary care educational curriculum that cuts across diverse health care systems and socio-economic settings.
 The Primary Care Task Force has developed a draft for a Body of Knowledge for the Primary Care Epilepsy Educational Curriculum.
 Similar to the Epilepsy Specialist Competency-based Educational Curriculum (see Roadmap for a competency-based educational curriculum in epileptology/ Guía para un currículo educativo en epileptología- Spanish translation), this primary care curriculum is organized into domains, competencies and learning objectives.
 This body of knowledge represents a complete summation of elements essential for effective management of epilepsy within the primary health care systems.

-- Primary Care Competencies - English
+Primary Care Curriculum - Spanish

 - Primary Care Competencies - Arabic